Skip to main content

 Civility scoring range graphic

-U.S. workers scored an average of 39.9 on the Civility Index when asked about incivility they personally experienced or witnessed while at work over the past month (workplace level).
-In Q4 2025, the workplace-level score remained just below the 40-point threshold for the third quarter in a row after surpassing it for the first time in Q4 2024.
+U.S. workers scored an average of 41.9 on the Civility Index when asked about incivility they personally experienced or witnessed while at work over the past month (workplace level), crossing the 40-point threshold for the first time since Q4 2024 and marking the highest score since tracking began.
+The workplace-level Civility Index score nearly mirrored the change seen in the society-level score, with the workplace-level score increasing by 2 points since Q4 2025.

-Despite a slight increase in the workplace-level score and very little change in the society-level score since Q3 2025, the Q4 2025 Civility Index society score of 48.6 and workplace score of 39.9 both remain in Zone 3, indicating that incivility continues to persist to a moderate degree, on average, in workers’ everyday lives and at work.
-These scores highlight the continued need to take steps to curb incivility before it escalates to more harmful levels.
+The Q2 2026 society-level score of 51.0 crossed over into Zone 4 for the first time, suggesting workers are experiencing frequent incivility in society.
+Despite a similar increase in the workplace-level score since Q4 2025, the Q2 2026 Civility Index society-level score of 41.9 remains in Zone 3, indicating that incivility continues to persist to a moderate degree, on average, at work.
+These scores highlight the continued need for organizations to take steps to curb incivility and prevent this upward trend from continuing.

 Civility in Society Today

-On average, U.S. workers continued to personally experience or witness more than one act of incivility per day in their everyday lives (average of 1.26) or nearly nine acts per week (average of 8.8).
-Considering the U.S. active labor force of workers 18 years of age and older (as of August 2025), this results in U.S. workers collectively experiencing or witnessing a total of:
+On average, U.S. workers continued to personally experience or witness more than one act of incivility per day in their everyday lives (average of 1.44), amounting to more than 10 acts per week (average of 10.08).
+Considering the U.S. active labor force of workers 18 years of age and older (as of April 2026), this results in U.S. workers collectively experiencing or witnessing a total of:

 acts of incivility per day in everyday life.